Spencer (film): Music

 Jonny Greenwood composed the score.
 The score was released by Mercury KX on 12 November 2021.
-Writing for the You Discover Music website, Sharon Kelly described the soundtrack, stating: "Jonny Greenwood’s genre bending music for the Spencer soundtrack combines free jazz and classical baroque."
+Writing for the You Discover Music website, Sharon Kelly described the soundtrack, stating: "Jonny Greenwood's genre bending music for the Spencer soundtrack combines free jazz and classical baroque."

 Release

 Spencer had its world premiere in competition at the Venice International Film Festival.
 It then screened at film festivals in Telluride, Toronto, London, Philadelphia, San Diego and Zurich.

 The film was theatrically released in the United Kingdom and the United States on 5 November 2021.
-It was the last film to be distributed by STX Entertainment in the United Kingdom before the distributor's UK division was shut down on July 28, 2022.
+It was the last film to be distributed by STX Entertainment in the United Kingdom before the distributor's UK division was shut down on 28 July 2022.

 Reception

 Box office

-Spencer grossed $7.1 million in the United States and Canada, and $16.9 million in other territories, for a worldwide total of $24 million.
+Spencer grossed more than $7 million in the United States and Canada, and $18.1 million in other territories, for a worldwide total of $25.2 million.

 In the United States and Canada, Spencer made $2.1 million from 996 theatres in its opening weekend.
 In its second weekend, the film played in 1,265 theatres and made $1.53 million.